WTy-2/spec/src/core_types.md

 # Core Types

 WTy2 is a language with subtyping and with first-class types.
-This has an interesting consequence: instead of having some sort of "kind" system, the key language constructs in WTy2 simply implement various built-in types.
+This has an interesting consequence: instead of having a "kind" system, different language constructs are simply members of different types.

 ## Any